billkalantzi0/Task-Planner/README.md

     Known bugs:
         Completed tasks are recalled as active (not ideal when theyre completed)

-How to run app:
+How to run app once you've installed the relevent dependencies
-> install Python
-> install dependencies
-> double click on V1.py
+> double click on /py/To-Do-Manager/To-Do-App.py